For Immediate Release

 Using the toolkit, rural communities will be able to:

 Toolkit resources provide guidance in the planning, setup, implementation and operation of an HIT infrastructure.
 Additional information also shows where to find training programs, funding support and management expertise.
 Resources are broken down by category and topic for easier access, and can be sorted for more specific results.

 Terry Hill, executive director of the National Rural Health Resource Center, emphasizes, “A lot of rural providers need guidance on putting an HIT system in place.
 This toolkit gives them a starting point and can help them get through the entire implementation process.”

 About the Rural Assistance Center

-The Rural Assistance Center (RAC) helps people learn about programs, funding and research that can assist them in improving and maintaining healthcare and human services in rural communities.
-Located at the Center for Rural Health at the University of North Dakota School of Medicine and Health Sciences, RAC provides information and customized assistance through its call center and online resource library, www.raconline.org.
+The Rural Assistance Center (RAC) helps rural communities and agencies learn about programs, funding and research beneficial to rural residents.
+Located at the Center for Rural Health at the University of North Dakota School of Medicine and Health Sciences, RAC provides information and technical assistance through its call center and online resource library, www.raconline.org.

 The Center is a nonprofit organization dedicated to sustaining and improving health care in rural communities by providing technical assistance, information, tools and resources.
 It also serves as a national rural health knowledge center and strives to build state and local healthcare capacity.